jeroenooms/opencpu-pages/_posts/2013-09-21-getting-started-with-opencpu.js.md

 var myname = $("#namefield").val();

 //perform the request
-var req = opencpu.r_fun_json("hello", {
+var req = ocpu.rpc("hello", {
   myname : myname
 }, function(output){
   $("#output").text(output.message);
 });
 {% endhighlight %}

 The first line is basic jQuery syntax and reads the value from the page element with id `namefield` down in the html.
-In the next line we use `opencpu.r_fun_json` to call the R function [hello](https://public.opencpu.org/ocpu/library/appdemo/R/hello) (included in the app package) and pass the value to the `myname` argument of the R function.
+In the next line we use `ocpu.rpc` to call the R function [hello](https://public.opencpu.org/ocpu/library/appdemo/R/hello) (included in the app package) and pass the value to the `myname` argument of the R function.
 The final argument is the callback handler: a function to (asynchronously) processes the output once the request has returned from the server.
 In this case our callback handler writes `output$message` value returned by our R function to the html field with id `output`.

 The above is all that is needed to call R from Javascript in the browser.
 The remaining lines form this example: